Telus Communications: Sponsorship

-TELUS currently sponsors the TELUS Spark Science Centre in Calgary, TELUS World of Science in Edmonton and Science World in Vancouver.
-TELUS funds the annual Kokanee Crankworx freeride mountain bike and World Ski & Snowboard festivals, both held in Whistler, British Columbia.
+Telus currently sponsors the Telus Spark Science Centre in Calgary, Telus World of Science in Edmonton and Science World in Vancouver.
+Telus funds the annual Kokanee Crankworx freeride mountain bike and World Ski & Snowboard festivals, both held in Whistler, British Columbia.

-TELUS was a sponsor and marketing partner of Hockey Canada since 2004 and the title sponsor of Canada's national midget hockey championship, the TELUS Cup, since 2005.
-TELUS has been a sponsor of Rogers Sportsnet's regional broadcasts of Calgary Flames and Edmonton Oilers games.
-TELUS has been the title sponsor of the TELUS Skins Game in addition to several tournaments on the Canadian Tour, including the TELUS Open, TELUS Calgary Open, TELUS Edmonton Open and the TELUS Vancouver Open.
+Telus was a sponsor and marketing partner of Hockey Canada since 2004 and the title sponsor of Canada's national midget hockey championship, the Telus Cup, since 2005.
+Telus has been a sponsor of Rogers Sportsnet's regional broadcasts of Calgary Flames and Edmonton Oilers games.
+Telus has been the title sponsor of the Telus Skins Game in addition to several tournaments on the Canadian Tour, including the Telus Open, Telus Calgary Openn, Telus Edmonton Open and the Telus Vancouver Open.

-TELUS is the namesake tenant in several office buildings, including The TELUS Convention Centre and TELUS Sky in Calgary, Tour TELUS in Montreal, TELUS House in Edmonton, TELUS Garden in Vancouver, the currently under construction TELUS Ocean in Victoria, and TELUS Harbour in Toronto.
+Telus is the namesake tenant in several office buildings, including The Telus Convention Centre and Telus Sky in Calgary, Tour Telus in Montreal, Telus House in Edmonton, Telus Garden in Vancouver, the currently under construction Telus Ocean in Victoria, and Telus Harbour in Toronto.

-Beginning in 2014, TELUS began sponsoring Canada's largest nationwide technology education event: The HTML500.
+Beginning in 2014, Telus began sponsoring Canada's largest nationwide technology education event: The HTML500.

-In November 2017, TELUS announced it would take over as title sponsor for the Vancouver Santa Claus Parade, saving the parade from being cancelled.
+In November 2017, Telus announced it would take over as title sponsor for the Vancouver Santa Claus Parade, saving the parade from being cancelled.

-TELUS is also the sponsor for the PEPS multifunctional stadium of Université Laval, in Quebec City.
+Telus is also the sponsor for the PEPS multifunctional stadium of Université Laval, in Quebec City.
 This 12,750-seat stadium is the home of the Laval Rouge et Or U Sports football team.